bcgov/devhub-app-web/docs/siphon.md

         sourcePath // the URL to the repository sourceType // the type of the source ie (github, website etc) }
+    resource {
+        type // the resource types, (Documentation, People, Projects, Repositories, Components, Self-Service-Tools)
         // pointer to the resource for this node.
 This may be external, a link to another website
-    // or internal, a link to a generated gatsby page resourcePath
+        // or internal, a link to a generated gatsby page path
-    // this is a combination of globally set labels (found in source registry.yml) and any implicity
-    // found by other mechanisms (when sifting through the content).
-Labels is planned to be used for
-    // filtering nodes on the client
+    }
     labels
     internal {
         contentDigest // a gatsby required property